Shuffle

 'Fastest' optimizes for speed over cost

-The Bitcoin.com Wallet constantly monitors the market rate for gas, as well as the current base fee cost, to arrive at the optimal price for each preset mode.
+The Bitcoin.com Wallet app constantly monitors the market rate for gas, as well as the current base fee cost, to arrive at the optimal price for each preset mode.
 However, you also have the option to manually customize your network fee settings for each transaction.
 You can check gas rates using a tool like https://ethgasstation.info/ and set customized fees based on the market rate for gas.
 Here's how to set customized fees in your wallet:

 1. On the transaction screen, tap on the "Network fee" icon.